zecellomaster/the-projection-room/2020  Euro/2020 Euro Forecast.md

 *Win Finals*: The chance a team has to win the finals

 ## Changes Over Time
-How the forecast has altered during the tournament.
+How the forecast altered during the tournament.

 ![Chance to Win the Finals](https://raw.githubusercontent.com/zecellomaster/tprdatarepo/main/2020%20Euros/Win%20Finals%20Overtime.jpg)